folio-org/stripes-cli/README.md

 ## Installation

 Stripes CLI is available on both the `npm-folio` and `npm-folioci` registries.
-The following shows how to install the CLI globally from `npm-folioci`:
+Refer to [configuring the FOLIO registry](https://github.com/folio-org/stripes/blob/master/doc/new-development-setup.md#configure-the-folio-registry) for information on which registry to use.
+The following shows how to install the CLI globally from `npm-folio`:
 ```
-yarn config set @folio:registry https://repository.folio.org/repository/npm-folioci/
+yarn config set @folio:registry https://repository.folio.org/repository/npm-folio/
 yarn global add @folio/stripes-cli
 ```